Prior99/hyrest/docs/api-validation.md

     ...
 ```

+> As mentioned above, the whole `@is(DataType.obj).schema(schemaFrom(User))` part can be left out.
+> When leaving it out, provide the scope as the first argument to the [@body](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#body) decorator.

-It is also possible to limit individual validators to certain scopes using `only`.
-Just wrap the
-validator in `only`, specifying a scope:
+It is also possible to limit individual validators to certain scopes using [only](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#only).
+Just wrap the validator in [only](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#only), specifying a scope:

 ```typescript
 only(signup, email)